 At what point did I stop participating in my own life?
-From the time I chose photography as my medium for creative expression I have been experiencing nearly all moments through a barrier.
-Susan Sontag wrote an essay entitled Melancholy Objects that was published in her book On Photography, “the camera makes everyone a tourist in other peoples reality, and eventually in ones own.”
-I’ve seen this quote elsewhere but only recently had I made the time to take in this required text for nearly all photographers who might be interested in more than just technical theory.
-Through a critical eye I feel Sontag adoringly scrutinizes the characteristics inherent to the medium and those who choose to embrace it.
+From the time I chose photography as my medium for creative expression I have been experiencing moments through a barrier.
+Susan Sontag wrote an essay entitled Melancholy Objects that was published in her book On Photography and she writes, “the camera makes everyone a tourist in other peoples reality, and eventually in ones own.”
+I’ve seen this quote elsewhere but only recently had I made taken in this seemingly required text for photographers.
+Through a critical eye I feel Sontag appreciates yet scrutinizes the characteristics inherent to the medium and those who choose to embrace it.

 As I write these words there is a flush of panic that briefly consumes me.
 This mini whirl of anxiety is a product of facing a truth about my own involvement with photography.
-I am humbled to admit that maybe I haven’t been living my own life, that I have only been experiencing a life manufactured through a lens.
-I have become a tourist in my own reality, a reality that possibly is distorted due to the subjective nature of the act of photographing.
+Am I humble to admit that maybe I haven’t been living my own life?
+That perhaps I have only been experiencing a life manufactured through a lens.
+And yes, I have become a tourist in my own reality, a reality that is distorted due to the subjective nature of the act of photographing.
 I have not only been separated from experience, I have created a fictional experience for my own purposes of picturesque reflection.

-This is what I adore about the photograph.
-The transformation of the generic into the idyllic.
+What I adore about photography is the transformation of the generic into the idyllic.
 The fact that my waxing of poetic vision is different than yours.
-That it is mine and for my own sake of memory.
+That this disassociation is mine and for my own sake of remembering how I want to remember or simply forgetting.
 However, after any beautiful dream comes the awakening.
-Have I in fact missed the purpose of experiencing devastating loss- which I handle far too well?
-Have I in fact relied on this crutch to shape my own memories into a road map or travel brochure as laid out by a circumventing navigator?
+Have I in fact missed the purpose of experiencing devastating loss - which I handle far too well?
+Have I in fact relied on this crutch to shape my own memories into a road map or a dystopian travel brochure as laid out by a circumventing navigator who shares my mental model?
 Have I in fact lost the ability to create neurological cabinets of memories without the use of imagery to amplify their influence?
 The answer is a solemn yes.

 I don’t document social conflict or superficial landscapes or models selling products.
-I am a photographer who uses the medium and craft in selfish ways.
-I create a picture book for myself and myself alone.
-I have become a voyeur to provide an education of myself to myself.
-What I have learned from watching myself through the viewfinder of the life I call a camera is that I am always reaching to find a connection or a commonality to believe in.
-I am not always patient and I create a struggle by remapping my own way.
-That I am a person with many sensitivities over what has been lost and goes to great lengths to capture and depict such a melancholic wellspring in its narrow and seldom vast forms.
-Most importantly the camera that I hide behind has provided a steady foundation within a personal world of tremors.
+I am a photographer who uses the medium and craft in selfish ways; to investigate my own interior life.
+I create this picture book for myself and myself alone.
+I have become a voyeur to provide an education of myself to only myself.
+What I have learned from watching myself through the viewfinder of the photographic life is that I am always reaching to find a connection or a commonality within myself to believe in.
+I am not always patient and I create struggle by remapping what I believed was once the path.
+I am a person with many sensitivities over what has been lost and will go to a great length to depict such a melancholic wellspring in its narrow and seldom vast forms.
+Most importantly, the camera that I hide behind. has provided a steady foundation within a personal world of tremors.
 So as I clutch to my mechanical eye of a security blanket, I cannot say I would have it any other way.